MicrosoftDocs/well-architected/well-architected/oracle-iaas/decouple-exadata.md

 - `_KCFIS_STORAGEIDX_DISABLED`
 - `CELL_OFFLOAD_PROCESSING`

 If you disable storage indexes and enable the smart scan feature, the smart scan feature processes all data.
 No data is filtered.
 Both features are dependent on each other.
-It's important to test the performance of your workload with and without certain features so you're prepared to decouple your workload from Exadata hardware.
+It's important to test the performance of your workload with and without certain features, so you're prepared to decouple your workload from Exadata hardware.

 ### Test database performance without storage indexes